 Expert legal advice on Resealing a Grant of Probate

-At Scott Bailey, our specialist team are on hand to guide you through the legal process.
-Alexandra Bridle, Paralegal, has extensive experience in cross-border estate administration and has dealt with numerous applications to reseal Grants of Representation for many jurisdictions including Australia, South Africa and New Zealand.
+At Scott Bailey, our specialist team is on hand to guide you through the legal process.
+Alexandra Bridle, Paralegal, has extensive experience in cross-border estate administration across a range of jurisdictions including Australia, South Africa and New Zealand, and regularly assists clients with applications to reseal grants of probate in England and Wales.

 If you require assistance with a reseal or would like any further information, please do not hesitate to contact us today.